SegersIan/knowledge-base/statistics/index.md

 * Framing and misleading representations
   * E.g. a map that colors all stated who have a certain crime rate, big states with low population can easily dominate the whole visualization.
   * E.g. When the scales of a graph are trimmed or tweaked to make the shape look more impressive.
+* A hypthosis as conclusion
+  * One can find a strong relationship in data (e.g. with regresion analysis), but not the causality, so they then might draw up a hypotheses.
+You might mistake this as the actual "reason", while it's just "a hypothesis" to explain a statistically signifcant relationship.